SEPTEMBER 2019 – MAY 2020

 Our local expression of the Gotham program will be called Leaf Fellowship, taking a uniquely Greenville-focused perspective, with intentional connecting points to our city’s history, place and culture.
 Leaf Fellowship integrates three primary elements to further the social, cultural and spiritual renewal of our city:

 At the core of our program is the commitment to consider how the gospel impacts every area of life.
-We develop a worldview that draws from the deep resources of classic theology, especially of the Reformed tradition, and is sufficiently robust to engage the questions that arise in a city like Greenville.
+We develop a worldview that draws from the deep resources of classic theology and is sufficiently robust to engage the questions that arise in a city like Greenville.

 Leaf Fellowship fosters personal, spiritual, and professional development through daily devotions and relationships with local pastoral leaders and mentors.